interviewnotes/interviewnotes.github.io/system-design/tiny-url.md

 the total number of unique combinations is 62 ^ 7 ~= 3.5 trillion

-If the service handles 1K requests per second, it will take 110 years to exhaust 3.5 trillion

-If the service handles 1M requests per second, it will take 40 days to exhaust 3.5 trillion
+If the service handles 1K requests per second, it will take 110 years to exhaust 3.5 trillion.
+If the service handles 1M requests per second, it will take 40 days.

 Number of bits required to represent 3.5 trillion = 42 (2 ^ 42 ~= 4.2 trillion)